-If bids are opened by the Agency then all tabulations must be sent (faxed, mailed or electronic email) to the Section within two (2) working days of the bid opening.
+Regardless of whether-If bids are opened by ABA or the Agency then all tabulations must be sent (faxed, mailed or electronic email) to the Section within two (2) working days of the bid opening.
 Bid tabulations must contain the following information which includes but is not limited to: the date and time of the bid opening; the project number; the amount of the bid; the contractor names, whether a bid security was included along with the bid security amount, and the listing of any applicable subcontractors.
 The Section will determine the responsiveness of all submitted bids.
+Certification of the bid tabulation is the responsibility of the Design Professional.
 Determination of the lowest responsible bidder is the responsibility of the Agency.
 The Section will complete the official bid tabulation upon the determination.